falcosecurity/libs/README.md

 ```
 > **NOTE:** take a break as this will take quite a bit of time (around 15 mins, dependent on the hardware obviously).

-### Use system deps
+### System deps

-To install using the system deps, first make sure to have all the needed packages installed.
+To build using the system deps instead, first make sure to have all the needed packages installed.
 Refer to https://falco.org/docs/getting-started/source/ for the list of dependencies.

 Then, simply issue: